 - Cisco Systems (last listed in 2007)

 - Exxon Mobil Corp. (last listed in 2007)

 - General Electric Co. (last listed in 2007)

 - Southern Co. (last listed in 2007)

 Business transactions with state government

 - None disclosed

-Balfour since 1992 has raised $1.99 million, 80 percent of which came since Republicans took control of the Senate in 2003.
+Balfour since 1992 has raised more than $2 million, 80 percent of which came since Republicans took control of the Senate in 2003.
 Health-care interests, including hospitals, nursing homes and insurers, are among his biggest donors.
 The breakdown by election cycle: